What Is The Business Case for Infographics?

 – Albert Einstein

-Written English (with a seemingly infinite number of word combinations) can be extremely dry, difficult to understand and can easily confuse and disengage your readers – well before they get to the end of your report.
-Cut the guff and leverage imagery that holds meaning so your message becomes clear and intuitive, without your audience feeling like they’ve just read a Game of Thrones novel (no offence to those who really enjoyed reading about every single platter of food on the table at the King’s Feast – Hint: there was a lot).
+Written English (with a seemingly infinite number of word combinations) can be extremely dry, difficult to understand, and can easily confuse and disengage your readers – well before they get to the end of your report.
+Cut the guff and leverage imagery that holds meaning so your message becomes clear and intuitive, without your audience feeling like they’ve just read a Game of Thrones novel (no offense to those who really enjoyed reading about every single platter of food on the table at the King’s Feast – Hint: there was a lot).
 One of the main aims of infographics is to explain things simply.
 Combining interesting, relevant graphics with minimal, yet well-written text helps to avoid information overload while adding valuable context to the piece for quick understanding.

 And so infographics become a very powerful tool.
 Suddenly, your audience can more easily digest your complex data and core messages.
 And the level of literacy required to comprehend it is drastically reduced, so your message also becomes more accessible to a range of demographics.